pysmo.tools.iccs

 |

-New window end time to validate. |
+Proposed window end time (positive, relative to pick). |

 required |